LottoLand Syndicate Review

 Well, we like them!

-But they also have a very high rating with TrustPilot at 8.1 out of 10.
+But they also have a very high rating with TrustPilot at 8.1 out of 10 (at the time of writing).
 That's far from easy to do, given that even Google scores only 6.3, and Apple (yes, that Apple) currently scores 3.8!

 Once you have joined LottoLand do keep an eye out for their special offers.
-They have regular specials such as 'Save 15% on EuroMillions' when you subscribe for more than 1 week (not syndicates though, sorry).
+They have regular specials such as '2 For 1' offers (double your chance of winning!).

 There are also some great extra promo codes for new players - free entries plus money back offers if you don't win etc.Check out the latest offers here.

 What Do We Think?
 Is LottoLand Any Good?

 I have to say I'm impressed with what LottoLand have put together for their syndicates.
 There are a couple of minor niggles - such as not being able to join multiple groups at the same time, or subscribe for longer periods of time.
 But these are very minor compared to the overall quality.